Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

 \subsection{Reconstructing Hodgkin-Huxley neuronal networks}

-We test the effectiveness of PTD-TE-based network reconstruction using the classical Hodgkin-Huxley (HH) neuronal network model \cite{hodgkin1952quantitative}, investigating the relationship between PTD-TE-inferred effective connectivity and structural connectivity.
-The HH model, one of the most widely used biophysical neuronal models, quantitatively describes the ionic mechanisms of membrane potential dynamics and action potential generations.
-By analyzing HH neuronal networks, we can validate PTD-TE's potential applicability to real neural recordings.
+We test the effectiveness of PDIF-based network reconstruction using the classical Hodgkin-Huxley (HH) neuronal network model \cite{hodgkin1952quantitative}, investigating the relationship between PDIF-inferred effective connectivity and structural connectivity.
+The HH model is one of the most widely used biophysical neuronal models, which quantitatively describes the ionic mechanisms of membrane potential dynamics and action potential generations.
+The membrane dynamics, $V_i(t)$, is defined by

+where $C$ is the membrane capacitance. $I_\mathrm{L},I_\mathrm{Na}$, and $I_\mathrm{K}$ are the leaky, sodium, and potassium currents, respectively.
+The nonlinearity of sodium and potassium channels is depicted by high-order nonlinear gating dynamics (see details in Methods).
+The last three terms in Eq. (\ref{eq:HH-simplified}) represent the synaptic inputs from external Poisson drives, excitatory and inhibitory recurrent interactions from other neurons, respectively. $V_\mathrm{F}$, $V_\mathrm{E}$, and $V_\mathrm{I}$ are their corresponding reversal potentials.
+Their corresponding conductances, $G_i^\mathrm{F}$, $G_i^\mathrm{E}$, and $G_i^\mathrm{I}$, are defined by

+where $f$ is the strength of the Poisson process with rate $\nu$, and $S_{ij}$ is the coupling strength from $j$-th neuron to $i$-th neuron. $T_{ik}^{\text{F}}$ is the arrival time of the $k$-th Poisson spike for the $i$-th neuron, and $T_{jk}$ is the arrival time of the $k$-th recurrent synaptic input from $j$-th neuron to $i$-th neuron.
+The temporal course of conductance change induced by a single Poisson or recurrent spike is modeled as a double exponential function $H(t)=\frac{\sigma_{r}\sigma_{d}}{\sigma_{d}-\sigma_{r}}[\text{exp}(-t/\sigma_{d})-\text{exp}(-t/\sigma_{r})]\Theta(t)$, where $\sigma_{r}$ and $\sigma_{d}$ are the rise and decay timescales, respectively, and $\Theta(t)$ is the Heaviside function.
+When the voltage $V_{i}$, exceeds the threshold $V^{\textrm{th}}$ at $T_{ik}$, we denote this event as the $k$-th spike of the $i$-th neuron.
+This triggers synaptic inputs to all its downstream neurons.
+More details about HH model and its parameters can be found in Methods.
+By analyzing HH neuronal networks, we can validate PDIF's potential applicability to real neural recordings.

-We first build a three-neuron HH network connected with the chain motif, as shown in Fig. \ref{fig:HH3}a-b, simulating it using a fourth-order Runge-Kutta scheme.
-The spike times of neurons, $\{T_{ik}\}\,(i=1,2,3)$, are recorded (see HH model details in \textit{Methods}).
-With a proper time step $\Delta t = 0.5\,\mathrm{ms}$, we convert the spike trains into binary time series $S_i(t)$, where $S_i(t)=1$ indicates that $i$-th neuron fires a spike within $[t+\Delta t]$, and $S_i(t)=0$ otherwise.
-We address that the spiking nature of neurons and synaptic interactions enables this continuous-to-binary conversion of neurons' voltages, which inspired the binarization step in the PTD-TE-reconstruction pipeline originally.
+We first build a three-neuron HH network connected with the chain motif, as shown in Fig. \ref{fig:HH3}(a)-(b), simulating it using a fourth-order Runge-Kutta scheme.
+The spike times of neurons, $\{T_{ik}\}\,(i=1,2,3)$, are recorded (see HH model details in Methods).
+With a proper time step $\Delta t = 0.5\,\mathrm{ms}$, we convert the spike trains into binary time series $S_i(t)$, where $S_i(t)=1$ indicates that $i$-th neuron fires a spike within $[t,t+\Delta t]$, and $S_i(t)=0$ otherwise.
+We emphasize that the spiking nature of neurons and synaptic interactions enables this continuous-to-binary conversion of neurons' voltages, which inspired the binarization step in the PDIF-reconstruction pipeline originally.
 We later demonstrate its extension to non-neuronal network systems.